Despite Pressure, Mitch McConnell Suggests He Won’t Call Senate Back Early For Gun Safety Vote

 McConnell said that instead, members of the U.S. Senate would use the time off in August to discuss potential bills and decide which ones could garner the needed 60 votes to pass.

-Two prominent possible ideas on the issue of gun control involve the push for universal background checks and what’s known as “red flag” legislation, which would give law enforcement the power to remove firearms from an individual who was deemed as a threat.
+Two prominent possible ideas on the issue of gun control involve the push for universal background checks and what’s known as “red flag” legislation, which would give law enforcement the power to remove firearms from an individual who is deemed as a threat.

 “There’s a lot of support for that … so those are two items that for sure will be front and center as we see what we can come together on and pass,” McConnell said.